pmean/build-website/text/02/percentage-02.md

 - Writing research papers
 output: html_document
 ---

-*Dear Professor Mean
-- My colleagues and I argue over the most appropriate way for displaying tables of percentages.
+*Dear Professor Mean, My colleagues and I argue over the most appropriate way for displaying tables of percentages.
 Must the row or column always add to 100%?
-Also
-- in cases where it is difficult to know which variable is dependent
-- how does one decide the best way to present the results? -- Garrulous Gail*
+Also in cases where it is difficult to know which variable is dependent how does one decide the best way to present the results? -- Garrulous Gail*

 <!---more--->